pkuliyi2015/sd-webui-stablesr/README.md

 ### 6. Important Notice

-> Why my results are different from the offical examples?
+> Why my results are different from the official examples?

 - It is not your or our fault.
     - This extension has the same UNet model weights as the StableSR if installed correctly.